alecmuffett/onion-dv-certificate-proposal/text/draft-muffett-same-origin-onion-certificates.basic.md

 hassle for a niche risk, and I believe that it should not be an progress to implmenting SOOC without implementing these "Extended Validation"-type checks.

-My rationale for the deferring SOOC-EV development - apart from the nicheness aspect - is also bolstered by the observation that "Appendix F" of CA/B-Forum Ballot 144:
+My rationale for deferring SOOC-EV - apart from the nicheness aspect - is also bolstered by the observation that "Appendix F" of CA/B-Forum Ballot 144:

 [https://cabforum.org/2015/02/18/ballot-144-validation-rules-dot-onion-names/](https://cabforum.org/2015/02/18/ballot-144-validation-rules-dot-onion-names/)